 An alternative to solar leasing is where a provider installs and owns a renewable energy source (e.g. rooftop solar) on the site of the business.
 Electricity generated is supplied solely to the business at an agreed rate.

 This may be sometimes referred to as a Power Purchase Agreement (PPA).
-Currently, some major energy retailers and renewable energy installers offer this type of product.
-A good place to start would be to talk to your existing energy retailer and compare their offering with other retailers.
+Talk to your existing energy retailer and if they offer this type of product compare their offering with other retailers.
 You may also want to look at the Clean Energy Council’s list of approved solar retailers.
 You may wish to look at Power Purchase Agreements

-Larger businesses may wish to consider contracting their energy supply through a Power Purchase Agreement (PPA).
+Larger businesses may consider contracting their energy supply through a Power Purchase Agreement (PPA).

-There are many forms of PPA in use today and they vary according to the needs of buyer, seller, and intermediary e.g. financing counterparty.
-Before exploring a power purchasing agreement it is important to consider the following:
+There are many forms of PPA in use today and they vary according to the needs of the buyer, seller, and intermediary (e.g. financing counterparty).
+Before exploring a power purchasing agreement, it is important to consider:

 - interest in securing a long-term stable electricity price